XenitAB/git-auth-proxy/README.md

 }
 ```

 When using GitHub a [GitHub Application](https://docs.github.com/en/developers/apps) has to be created and installed.
-The PEM key needs to be extracted and passed as a base64 endoded string in the
+The PEM key needs to be extracted and passed as a base64 encoded string in the
 configuration file.
 Note that the project field is not required when using GitHub as projects do not exists in GitHub.

 ```json